ropensci/rdhs/README.md

 #>  - attr(*, ".internal.selfref")=<externalptr>
 ```

-we can now use this to donwload our datasets for further analysis.
+we can now use this to download our datasets for further analysis.
 The raw data can be very useful for a lot of analysis, however, the DHS does publish a set of standard health indicators that have been statistically calculated to give country, subnational estimates that can be further refined by education and wealth brackets.
 To do this we need to query the `dhs_data()` endpoint.
 We can then either search for specific indicators, or by querying for indicators that have been tagged within specific areas.

 ``` r
 ## what are the indicaators